Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Numerical results

 This is illustrated by \autoref{f:tripole1} which compares a snapshot of DNS of 2D turbulence featuring a tripolar vortex with the corresponding large-scale flow and numerically converged UPO of Euler.
-It is important to note that Newton-Krylov solver is not guaranteed to converge to the ECS that is the closest to the initial condition, so some difference in the vorticity fields shown in panels (b) and (c) is expected.
+It is important to note that {\ smoothing affects the smaller-scale structures of the flow, and} Newton-GMRES solver is not guaranteed to converge to the ECS that is the closest to the initial condition, so some difference in the vorticity fields shown in panels (b) and (c) is expected.
 It is worth noting that solutions featuring a single tripolar vortex on an unbounded spatial domain correspond to relative equilibria of Euler, e.g., equilibria in a co-rotating reference frame.
 In the present case, time-periodicity arises from breaking of the rotational symmetry of Euler by both the boundary conditions and the presence of another (stationary and axially symmetric) vortex.

-Just like equilibrium and traveling wave solutions of the Euler equation, UPOs are found to come in families parameterized by multiple continuous parameters, some of which correspond to translational and scaling symmetry of Euler while others describe the shape and relative position of the vortices.
-This is illustrated in \autoref{f:pofam1} which shows a family of UPOs obtained by using a homotopy between a pair of distinct solutions shown in panels (a) and (c).
-Panel (b) shows a representative example of an intermediate UPO; a corresponding movie is provided as supplementary material.
-The continuous nature of this solution family is seen in panel (d) which shows the period $T$ and the amplitude \eb A = \frac{1}{T}\int_0^T\sqrt{\left(\phi_x(t)-\overline{\phi_x}\right)^2+\left(\phi_y(t)-\overline{\phi_y}\right)^2}\,dt, \en of the UPO, which quantifies the degree of unsteadiness of the flow, as a function of the enstrophy
+Just like equilibrium and traveling wave solutions of the Euler equation, UPOs are found to come in families parameterized by numerous continuous parameters, some of which correspond to translational and scaling symmetry of Euler while others describe the shape and relative position of the vortices. {\ \autoref{f:pofam1} shows one such family of UPOs; a corresponding movie is provided as supplementary material.
+A reference time-periodic solution shown in \autoref{f:pofam1}(b) was obtained by further smoothing the flow shown in \autoref{f:scales}(b).
+The solution family was constructed by converging initial conditions obtained by modifying the vorticity field of the reference solution according to $\omega\to|\omega|^\kappa\sign(\omega)$ over a continuous range of parameter $\kappa$.
+Solutions corresponding to $\kappa=0.5$ and $\kappa=1.8$ are shown in \autoref{f:pofam1}(a) and (c), respectively.
+This procedure is an alternative to the homotopy that allows constructing a continuous family of solutions using one reference state rather than two.} The continuous nature of this solution family is seen in \autoref{f:pofam1}(d) which shows the period $T$ and the amplitude \eb A = \frac{1}{T}\int_0^T\sqrt{\left(\phi_x(t)-\overline{\phi_x}\right)^2+\left(\phi_y(t)-\overline{\phi_y}\right)^2}\,dt, \en of the UPO, which quantifies the degree of unsteadiness of the flow, as a function of the enstrophy $H=I_2$.